-(2) Will any chemicals (especially organic solvents or petroleum fuels) be store aboveground or underground storage tanks?
-If so, what types and quantitie be stored?
-This is a non-project action and site specific use will be evaluated at building g permit submittal.
-(3) What protective measures will be taken to ensure that leaks or spills of any chemicals stored or used on site will not be allowed to percolate to groundwater.
-This include keep chemicals out of disposal systems.
+(2) Will any chemicals (especially organic solvents or petroleum fuels) be stored in aboveground or underground storage tanks?
+If so, what types and quantities of mater be stored? ial will o otorou: This is a non-project action and site specific use will be evaluated at building permit submittal.
+(3) What protective measures will be taken to ensure that leaks or spills of any chemicals etorec or used on site will not be allowed to percolate to groundwater.
+This includes measure keep chemicals out of disposal systems.
+0 10 To be determined at building permit submission.
+(4) Will any chemicals be stored, handled or used on the site in a location where a spill or will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater? leak To be determined at building permit submission. b.
+Stormwater (1) What are the depths on the site to groundwater and to bedrock (if known)?
+Unknown (2) Will stormwater be discharged into the ground?
+If so, describe any potential impacts.
 To be determined at building permit submission.
-(4) Will any chemicals be stored, handled or used on the site in a location where will drain to surface or groundwater or to a stormwater disposal system discl surface or groundwater?
-To be determined at building page 1.
-To be determined at building permit submission. b.
-(1) What are the depths on the site to groundwater and to bedrock (if known)?
-Unknown (2) Will stormwater be discharged into the ground?
-If so, describe any potential To be determined at building permit submission. impacts.
-EN ENVIRONMENTAL ELEMENTS Ea arth a. .
-General description of the site (check one): Other: b. .
+EN VIRONMENTAL ELEMENTS Ea rth a.
+General description of the site (check one): Other: b.
 What is the steepest slope on the site (approximate percent slope)?
-The site is generally flat C. .
-What general types of soils are found on the site (for example, clay, sand, gravel If you know the classification of agricultural soils, specify them and note any agric , peat, muck)? cultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
+The site is generally flat C. What general types of soils are found on the site (for example, clay, sand, gravel, peat, muc If you know the classification of agricultural soils, specify them and note any agricultural land k)? d of long-term commercial significance and whether the proposal results in removing any of these soils.